3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

   * pyramidize all your raster layers (except the very small ones)
   * only display data at appropriate scale: for instance, displaying a detailed building layer at 1:500,000 is meaningless, as the image is almost unreadable, and puts a lot of stress on the server
   * use simplified version of a layer to display it at different scales.
 You can then group the original layer (to be displayed e.g. around 1:1,000) with the simplified versions (to be displayed e.g. around 1:10,000, 1:50,000, etc.), and *Goup as a layer* to let the user see this as a single layer, using the most appropriate data at each scale
   * be careful about On The Fly (OTF) reprojection.
-If, for instance, you display data in Lambert 93 (EPSG:2154) on a base map from OpenStreetmap or Google(in Pseudo Mercator, EPSG:3857), QGIS Server needs to reproject rasters and vectors before generating the map.
+If, for instance, you display data in Lambert 93 (EPSG:2154) on a base map from OpenStreetmap or Google (in Pseudo Mercator, EPSG:3857), QGIS Server needs to reproject rasters and vectors before generating the map.
 This may have an impact in rendering times for large and complex layers.
-In France, you can avoid repojection by using the base map from IGN Géoportail directly in EPSG:2154
+In France, you can avoid reprojection by using the base map from IGN Géoportail directly in EPSG:2154
   * be aware of the fact that certain rendering options (e.g. labels, expressions, etc.) can be very demanding from the server
   * if you use PostGIS, optimize it: always add spatial indexes, indexes for filtered fields, for foreign keys, appropriate parameters for the configuration of PostgreSQL, possibly a connection through Unix socket instead of TCP/IP (you can do this through the use of services), etc.
   * use an appropriate image format.
 For the base layers, where you do not need transparency JPEG is usually the best option: the tiles will be smaller, and faster to download.
 For other layers, try smaller depth PNGs (16bit or 8bit): for some symbolizations, the visual result may be the same, and the tiles smaller.
 Have a check to see if the image quality is acceptable in your case